Eimert/ansible-role-awx/README.md

 Installs and configures [AWX](https://github.com/ansible/awx), the open source version of [Ansible Tower](https://www.ansible.com/tower).

+### WIP: disfunctional at the moment
+working on integrating inventory functionality.

 ## Requirements

 Before this role runs, assuming you want the role to completely set up AWX using it's included installer, you need to make sure the following AWX dependencies are installed: